amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 In a DenseNet architecture, each layer is connected to every other layer, hence the name **Densely Connected Convolutional Network**.
 For `L` layers, there are `L(L+1)/2` direct connections.
 For each layer, the feature maps of all the preceding layers are used as inputs, and its own feature maps are used as input for each subsequent layers.

+This is really it, as simple as this may sound, DenseNets essentially conect every layer to every other layer.
+This is the main idea that is extremely powerful.

 From the paper:
 > DenseNets have several compelling advantages: they alleviate the vanishing-gradient problem, strengthen feature propagation, encourage feature reuse, and substantially reduce the number of parameters.